Dali Wireless announces t-Series Public Safety solution

-Dali Wireless, a provider of the Digital CPRI Smart DAS (distributed antenna system), announced the release of its t-Series Public Safety solution, which is designed to enhance and network access to public-safety and emergency-response personnel.
+Dali Wireless, a provider of the Digital CPRI Smart DAS (distributed antenna system), announced the release of its t-Series Public Safety solution, which is designed to enhance in-building coverage and network access to public-safety and emergency-response personnel.

-“Our vast platform is based on digital technology,” Gary Spedaliere, senior director of technical sales for Dali Wireless, said during an interview with’s Urgent Communications.
+“Our vast platform is based on digital technology,” Gary Spedaliere, senior director of technical sales for Dali Wireless, said during an interview with IWCE’s Urgent Communications.
 “We take RF input, and we convert them to a protocol called CPRI, and that is sent over fiber to remotes as a digital signal and it’s packed as digital data.

 “So, it’s much like the data in your home network, except what it is carrying is essentially information about the RF signal.”